veerarag1973/Snapforge/README.md

 ## Shared Foundation

-### llm-schema _(under development)_
+### llm-toolkit-schema

 > _The shared event schema._

-`llm-schema` defines the OpenTelemetry-compatible JSON/OTLP event schema that all Spanforge tools emit and consume.
+`llm-toolkit-schema` defines the OpenTelemetry-compatible JSON/OTLP event schema that all Spanforge tools emit and consume.
 This is the glue that makes the ecosystem composable without custom integration.

 - OpenTelemetry-compatible JSON/OTLP format
 - Covers prompt events, evaluation results, governance audit trails, and template rendering spans
 - Routes cleanly into Grafana, Datadog, or any OTLP-compatible backend
-- Each Spanforge tool is independently useful; `llm-schema` makes composing them additive, not required
+- Each Spanforge tool is independently useful; `llm-toolkit-schema` makes composing them additive, not required

-> **Under development.** Follow along or contribute at [github.com/veerarag1973/llm-schema](https://github.com/veerarag1973/llm-schema).
+> Follow along or contribute at [github.com/veerarag1973/llm-toolkit-schema](https://github.com/veerarag1973/llm-toolkit-schema).

 ---